alfatronictec/ScratchV/README.md

 After creating the program in Scratch:

-1- Click File
+1- Click File <br>
-2- Click Save to your computer
+2- Click Save to your computer <br>
-3- Scratch will generate an .sb3 file
+3- Scratch will generate an .sb3 file <br>
-4- Check where the file was saved on your computer
+4- Check where the file was saved on your computer <br>

 <br><br>
 Step 3 — Load the .sb3 file into ScratchV.